 How much do your students or children know about road safety?
-RACT RoadSafe provides primary school teachers with a tool to better explore road safety with their students.
+RACT RoadSafe provides primary school teachers with a tool to better explore road safety with their students and has direct links to the Australian curriculum.
 Being a first for Tasmania, the online resource has a range of different learning tools that not only gives children in grades 3 and 4 an opportunity to further their road safety knowledge, but to also identify any knowledge gaps for individual students, classes, schools, regions, even the whole state.

 Available for use in Tasmanian Primary Schools, students are provided with a unique username and password that allows them to fully utilise 'RACT RoadSafe'.
 Students complete quizzes, watch videos and use games and resources to further their knowledge.

 It is recommended that teachers work through the resource as a class exercise to stimulate group discussion, before encouraging students to attempt exercises individually or in small groups.
 Teachers will have access to a separate 'dashboard' that provides an overview of their class's progress and allows them to identify areas that require some additional attention.